microsoft/csa-misc-utils/psh-B2B-two-tenant-sync/README.md

 Sample script to create B2B guests in a subsidiary/remote/destination Azure AD tenant, synchronized from users in specific group of a corp/source tenant.

-* Will ensure Users from tenant 2 are guests in tenant 1, in the same group
+* Will ensure designated users from the source tenant are invited to the destination, also in a related group
-* Will ensure that Users removed from the group in tenant 2 are removed as guests from tenant 1
+* Will ensure that users removed from the source group are removed from the destination group and optionally, the destination tenant

 ## Configuration

 1. Create app registration in destination tenant (use "http://[tenant domain name]/groupsynctool" for the URL)